Kaspersky Password Manager Review 2023

 Mobile Usage

-Kaspersky Password Manager's mobile app automatically synchronizes with the service's desktop app.
-The developer doesn't use its own browser for this, instead relying on the smartphone's default browser (in our case, this was Google Chrome).
+Kaspersky Password Manager's mobile app automatically syncs with the service's desktop app.
+The developer doesn't use its own browser for this and relies instead on the smartphone's default browser (in our case, this was Google Chrome).

 To enable autofill, you'll need to activate it in the system settings.
-During testing, autofill performed very well, however, it did require some patience with the necessary button not always appearing immediately.
-Beyond that, for some reason, usernames and passwords aren't input together but need to be selected separately.
+During testing, autofill performed very well, however, we needed to be patient as the button didn't always appear.
+For some reason, usernames and passwords aren't input together but need to be selected separately.
 Even though Chrome handled itself very well, we would have liked to be able to use a Kaspersky browser.

-Smartphone users have access to the security check and password generator.
+Smartphone users have access to "Password Check" and "Password Generator".

-The mobile version also comes with security check and a password generator.
-You can unlock the vault via fingerprint, which makes the app more convenient, but is a no-go for security purists.
+The mobile version also includes "Password Check" and "Password Generator".
+Your vault can be unlocked by fingerprint, which makes the app more convenient, but is a no-go for security purists.

 Kaspersky Password Manager's mobile app is decent, even if some of its aspects are slightly frustrating, and autofill doesn't react as quickly or reliably as in other programs.